On the Instability of Fractional Reserve Banking: Model

 where $V_{j,t}$ is the value function of type $j$ agent in the DM.
 The FOCs are

-where $\lambda_{j,m}$ is the Lagrange multiplier for $m_{j,t}+d_{j,t}+s_{j,t}\leq m+\ell_{j,t} $.
+where $\lambda_s$ is the Lagrange multiplier for $s_{j,t}\leq m$.

 The terms of trade in the DM are determined by an abstract mechanism that is studied in \cite{gu2016monetary}.
 The buyer must pay $p=v(q)$ to the seller to get $q$ where $v(q)$ is some payment function satisfying $v'(q)>0$ and $v(0)=0$.
-As shown in \cite{gu2016monetary}, if the trading protocol satisfies four common axioms, then the terms of trade can be written in the following form:
+As shown in \cite{gu2016monetary}, if the trading protocol satisfies four common axioms, then the terms of trade can be written in the following form.

-where $\bar{p}_t= \phi_t\left\{m_{b,t}+(1+i_{d,t})d_{b,t}\right\}$ is the is the liquidity position of the buyer, and $p^*$ is the payment required to get efficient consumption $q^*$.
+where $p^*$ is the payment required to get efficient consumption $q^*$, and $z$ is the total liquidity, $(m-s+d)\phi$, held by the buyer.
 Many standard mechanisms, such as Kalai and generalized Nash bargaining, are consistent with this specification.

 With probability $\alpha$, a buyer meets a seller in the DM while a seller meets a buyer with probability $\alpha_s$.
-Since the CM value function is linear, the DM value function for the seller can be written as
+Since the CM value function is linear, the DM value function for the buyer can be written as